Javed-Akhter-Shaik/Web-Page/VR-Portfolio.md

     allowfullscreen>
   </iframe>
   <h3>Inspection of Mechanical Components in VR</h3>
-  <p><b>Description:</b> A VR environment where users can grab master and target models to compare.
-Missing components are automatically detected, highlighted, and color-coded in real time for clear visualization.</p>
+  <p><b>Description:</b> The goal of the project is to develop an interactive VR environment where users can grab both the master and target models to compare them.
+In real time, the system detects any missing components, automatically highlighting them in the UI and instantly changing the color of the missing parts for clear visualization.</p>
   <p><b>Tech Stack:</b> Unity3D, C#, OpenXR, Shader Graph</p>
 </div>